Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: Proof of the main results

 The two conditions \eqref{Lcondition1} and \eqref{Lcondition2} come from \eqref{Lcondition10} due to the two values of $\soe$.
 Moreover, the two parts of Proposition \ref{locallaw-fix} are used at different stages of the proof.
 Part (i) will be used in the proof of Theorem \ref{completeTexp} (see the proof of Proposition \ref{sum0:L} in Section \ref{sec_pf_sumzero}).
 Once we have a sequence of $T$-expansions up to any order by Theorem \ref{completeTexp}, taking $n$ sufficiently large so that \eqref{Lcondition2} holds, we conclude Theorem \ref{thm: locallaw} by part (ii).

 Similar to many previous proofs of local laws in the literature, we prove Proposition \ref{locallaw-fix} through a multi-scale argument in $\eta$, that is, we gradually transfer the local law at a larger scale of $\eta$ to a multiplicative smaller scale of $\eta$.
-We first have an initial estimate at $\eta=1$, which holds in all dimensions $d\ge 1$.
+The structure of the proof of \Cref{locallaw-fix} is depicted in \Cref{Fig pfchart2}, which will be implemented at the end of this subsection.